Man Goes On 60-Day Juice Fast To Save His Life

-Under the supervision of a doctor, the 40-year-old drank his way across the country while interviewing Americans about their diet and attitudes toward food.
+Under the supervision of a doctor, Joe drank his way across the country while interviewing Americans about their diet and attitudes toward food.

-Joe’s physical transformation is chronicled in the film “Fat, Sick, & Nearly Dead,” released in 2011.
+Joe’s transformation and his quest to understand why people are electing to live unhealthy lifestyles are chronicled in the film “Fat, Sick, & Nearly Dead,” released in 2011.

-Although increasingly popular juice-only diets are controversial and can be dangerous to some people, the film also delivers a powerful message about personal health and the larger obesity epidemic.
-(In December 2012 a report found that obesity eclipsed hunger as a global health crisis).
+In the spirit of the New Year, we thought it was the perfect the time to review Joe’s powerful message about personal health and the larger obesity epidemic (In December 2012 a report found that obesity eclipsed hunger as a global health crisis).

+Following the film’s success, Joe founded Reboot Your Life, a health and wellness company that helps people lose weight by teaching them how to incorporate more fruits and vegetables into their diets.
+Juice-only diets can be dangerous to some people, so check with your doctor before starting a fast.

-The full documentary is available on Netflix.
-We’ve pulled out the highlights in the following slideshow.
+We downloaded the documentary on Netflix and have pulled out the highlights.

 This is Joe Cross.
 Joe hails from Australia where he is an entrepreneur and investor.
 Joe's poor eating habits over the last decade have made him fat and sick.